marvinlabs/wpca-products-build-environment/README.md

 When you want to start developing, run `. vagrant-start.sh` which will:

 - start the vagrant VM (the first time you do it can take a few minutes)
-- Open the `vvv.dev` URL in your favorite browser so you can access the sites easily
+- Open the `vvv.test` URL in your favorite browser so you can access the sites easily
 - TODO : watch for changes in the `wp-plugins` for LESS, JS, PHP.

 ### Let's call it a day